High Holidays 2023 (5784) / All welcome to this community

 High Holiday Services with BJEP provide a warm and all-inclusive environment to the Jewish community.
 Located on the Brandeis campus, where parking or drop off is easy, or remote from the comfort of your living room.

-We look forward to welcoming you to these High Holiday services, and your generosity ensures the continuity of these services.
+We look forward to welcoming you to our community High Holiday services, and your generosity ensures the continuity of these services.

 Carrying on a Legacy